Cannold/ghost/README.md

 Frontend access is at port http://localhost:8080/

-To access admin side, you can go to http://localhost:8080/ghost and follow the instruction.
-This will be very helpful to see all contents that are posted when we populates data.
+To access admin side, you can go to http://localhost:8080/ghost with following login details
+- Email: test01@mail.com
+- Password: long_pass_01

 ## Populating data
 `./bin/post-to-ghost.sh`